DocuWriter-ai/n8n-nodes-docuwriter-ai/README.md

 **Parameters:**
 - `sourceCode` (required): The source code to optimize
 - `filename` (required): Filename for context
-- `optimizationFocus`: Focus area (all, performance, readability, etc.)
+- `optimizationFocus`: Focus area (all, performance, readability, maintainability, security)

 #### Generations
 Retrieve previously generated content.

 **Operations:**
-- `Get All`: List all generations with optional filtering
+- `Get All`: List all generations with optional filtering by type and limit
 - `Get`: Retrieve a specific generation by ID

 #### User Info